MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 In Microsoft Edge 105, this issue has been fixed.  **Edit and resend** now pre-populates the **Network Console** tool with the values for the network request that you are looking to resend.
 You can continue to modify these values before sending the request from the **Network Console** tool.
 Thank you for sending us your feedback about this issue!

-Right-click the network request that you want to change and resend, and then select **Edit and Resend**.
+Right-click the network request that you want to change and resend, and then select **Edit and Resend**:

 ![Edit and Resend](./devtools-105-images/edit-and-resend.png)

-In the **Network Console**, edit the network request information, and then click the **Send** button.
+In the **Network Console**, edit the network request information, and then click the **Send** button:

 ![Network Console Edit and Send](./devtools-105-images/networkconsole-edit.png)